Daniele-Di-Bella/Daniele-Di-Bella/README.md

 - **[synergy](https://github.com/Daniele-Di-Bella/synergy) (PVT)**
   Data assimilation algorithm to improve phytoplankton functional type spatiotemporal map creation by assimilating OLCI (Sentinel-3) and TROPOMI (Sentinel-5p) data.
 - **[scholar_scraper](https://github.com/Daniele-Di-Bella/scholar_scraper)**
   CLI tool that scrapes Google Scholar and leverages generative AI to rank papers by relevance to user-defined keywords.
+It was produced as a coding exercise.

 ## 📚 Publications & Talks <a name="publications-talks"></a>
 - **(Poster)** *TDarkRAG: LLMs in the Service of Rare Disease Communication*